-Instead of asking “why am I so unlucky” (in life, in love or anywhere else) you need to learn how to create luck by seeing the oppurtunities right in front of your eyes.
+Instead of asking “why am I so unlucky” (in life, in love or anywhere else) you need to learn how to create luck by seeing the opportunities right in front of your eyes.

-Why am I So Unlucky?!
+Why am I So Unlucky?
 Because you dont understand what luck is

 Luck.
-Some people have it, some people don’t.
+Some people have it.
+Some people don’t.
 And you want to be one of the chosen few who happen, oh so incidentally, upon success, wealth, love and happiness as though by chance, don’t you, my friend?

 Luck is illusive, an intangible idea, a word we say to express something that seems to happen as though incidentally.

 Here are some examples of what most people consider “luck”